These Life Bird poems are examples of Bird poems about Life. These are the best examples of Life Bird poems written by international PoetrySoup poets

 Waking up to empty words

-When abandon by her peers.
+When abandoned by her peers.

-Not knowing what just had occurred.
+Just not knowing what had just occurred.

 Drowning herself in a life of Jane Doe.

-Never to know who she really is.
+Never know who she really is

 The rain brought out Mary-Jane.